CodeHipster/flutter-fantasy-clock/fantasy_clock/README.md

 ### artwork
 - high resolution digits
 - colon between digits
+- animation from 1 to 0, for the 12hour format
 - Lights in scene
 - Animations in background
     - wind